 After the show, Ray and his entire band were taken downtown and arraigned.
 Ray Charles made the $2000 bail.
 The rest were jailed overnight.
 The Sensations, who had only wine in their possession, were not arrested.
 Ray Charles, who recalled the incident in his autobiography, Brother Ray, denied the reefer even belonged to his band.
 The newspapers promptly ran the headlines, “Disc Jockey Had Own Dance Raided For Dope.”
 After going through a lengthy legal process, the charges were finally dropped.
 Ray Charles vowed never again to perform in Philadelphia.
 But Kae Williams further enhanced his reputation that night as a person not to be messed with.
 And this Kae loved.”

-The landmark was demolished in 1983 and replaced with Parkway Corporation’s parking garage and headquarters.
+The landmark was demolished in 1983 and replaced with Parkway Corporation’s headquarters and parking garage.